SonyaJane/mobility-mapper-business-portal/TESTING.md

 The following user stories outline the key functionalities and features of the Mobility Mapper Business Portal.
 Each story includes specific acceptance criteria to ensure that the implementation meets user needs and expectations.

 1. **Create an account**
-   As a User I want to register an account so that I can access all portal features.
+   As a User I want to create an account so that I can access all portal features.

     **Acceptance Criteria**
-    - The user can access a registration page from the home page or navigation bar.
+    - The user can access a registration page from the home page by clicking the "Get Started" button, or "Sign Up" in the navigation bar.
     - The registration form collects first name, last name, email (with confirmation), username, password (with confirmation), and allows the user to specify if they are a business owner and/or a wheeler.
     - The form includes fields for country, county (if applicable), age group, and optional profile photo upload.
     - Password fields enforce strong password requirements and confirmation.
     - Helpful validation and error messages are shown inline for each field.
     - If the user already has an account, a clear link is provided to the sign-in page.
-    - After submitting the form, users are prompted to verify their email address via a confirmation link before logging in.
+    - After submitting the form, users are prompted to verify their email address via a confirmation link that is emailed to them before logging in.
-    - Upon successful registration and login, users are directed to their personal dashboard.
+    - Upon successful registration, users are automatically logged in and directed to their personal dashboard.

 2. **Edit my profile**
    As a User, I want to be able to update my personal details, change my password, and manage my profile photo so that my account information is always current.